Regus says full-year results to be hurt by expansion plans

 Analysts on average expect full-year revenue of 1.55 billion pounds and pretax profit of 99.2 million pounds, according to Thomson Reuters I/B/E/S.

-Shares in the Luxembourg-headquartered company fell more than 4 percent in early trade, making them the biggest percentage losers on the FTSE-250 Midcap Index .FTMC.
-The stock was trading down about 2.6 percent at 199.4 pence at 8:40 a.m.
+Shares in the Luxembourg-headquartered company fell more than 4 percent in early trade, making them the biggest percentage losers on the FTSE-250 Midcap Index.
+The stock was trading down about 2.6 percent at 199.4 pence at 0840 GMT.

-Regus, whose customers include GlaxoSmithKline Plc (GSK.L), Google Inc (GOOG.O) and Toshiba (6502.T), said revenue per occupied workstation (RevPOW) -- a key metric in the space rental business -- increased 4.3 percent to 1,920 pounds.
+Regus, whose customers include GlaxoSmithKline Plc, Google Inc and Toshiba, said revenue per occupied workstation (RevPOW) -- a key metric in the space rental business -- increased 4.3 percent to 1,920 pounds.

 The company's first-half profit had dropped 3 percent due to restructuring costs related to the acquisition of MWB Business Exchange Plc in February.